mallikasdishes/github.io/_posts/2019-02-18-lemon-pickle.md

   description: |-
     **Lemon Pickle** is one of the most commonly used pickles in the South Indian household.
 It is relatively inexpensive to make it, and will last very long time as long it is handled with care.

-    The pickle can be eaten raw, with rice dishes or even with Rotic/Chapathis.
-You can make it super hot/spicy or less spicy.
-It is not a quick dish to make, as with many pickles, it is a multi-day effort.
+    The pickle can be eaten raw, with rice dishes or even with Rotis/Chapathis.
+You can make it super hot/spicy or less spicy. **It is not a quick dish to make, as with many pickles, it is a multi-day effort**.

     One thing to note that Chutneys are different from Pickles.
 Chutneys don't last very long, and are meant to be eaten fresh and if you refrigerate them, you may be able to eat them for a few days.
 Whereas the pickles last for a very long time.
 In fact, for some pickles, the longer they are stored, the better they taste.